itatsmove/smovechallenge/challenges/apis/availability.md

 # Booking Availability API
 Here you'll find a simple endpoint that you can use to check for booking availability.
 Given a start time and an end time, it returns a set of possible start locations for a booking, each with the number of cars available at that location, and a set of possible drop off locations.

-Use the endpoint to build whatever you'd like, be it a simple front end to make bookings, an analysis tool, or even some visualisations.
-Feel free to use any language/framework you'd like, but make sure it's easy for us to build!

 ### Endpoint
 ```
 GET https://challenge.smove.sg/availability?startTime=[startTime]&endTime=[endTime]